 History of Gooiland Hotel

 Gooiland is a household name in Hilversum.
 In the 1930s, the elite lacked an entertainment venue for "city entertainment" in the green Gooi.
-The Buurke family jumped into the gap and commissioned the young architect Jan Duiker to design a location with grandeur.
+The Buurke family take a leap into the unknown and commissioned the young architect Jan Duiker to design a location with grandeur.
 He designs an unprecedented modern building, in the style of the New Building.

 STEEL FRAMES AND LARGE WINDOWS